ua-snap/csc-www/README.md

 1. Install [Docker](https://www.docker.com/) if you have not already.

 1. Grab AK CSC files and database dump from https://csc.alaska.edu/sites/all/gimme.php, save them to your ~/Downloads folder.
+These directions assume these files are named `csc.sql` and `files-csc.bz2` respectively.

 1. Clone this repository and extract the Drupal files into their proper location: